 The journey to microservices

-With a goal to deploy smaller, more independent apps to VMware Web Services, Comic Relief began the journey of turning the existing components of the system into apps that “imperfectly, but increasingly, adhered to the principles of 12-factor apps”, said Noel Light-Hilary, Senior Engineer at Comic Relief.
+With a goal to deploy smaller, more independent apps to Cloud Foundry, Comic Relief began the journey of turning the existing components of the system into apps that “imperfectly, but increasingly, adhered to the principles of 12-factor apps”, said Noel Light-Hilary, Senior Engineer at Comic Relief.
 The team used Docker locally to simulate the Cloud Foundry service definitions they knew would be used in production, and transitioned to Concourse CI to better visualize links between the growing number of apps.

 Comic Relief took a pragmatic approach, without requiring that supporting services be independent for every Cloud Foundry app.

 “We gain a lot by sharing a relational database.
-Our current solution can scale vertically to a huge capacity with high availability, so changing that would not get us the same benefits we get from having many PWS app containers,” Light-Hilary said.
+Our current solution can scale vertically to a huge capacity with high availability, so changing that would not get us the same benefits we get from having many app containers,” Light-Hilary said.

 To start with, Comic Relief continued using its monolithic legacy “macro services” within Cloud Foundry, taking a gradual approach to introducing smaller, more focused microservices which could be improved steadily as the team learned more about the strengths of the platform.